Tadka (film)

-Tadka is an Indian Hindi-language romantic comedy-drama film directed by actor Prakash Raj, starring Nana Patekar, Ali Fazal, Shriya Saran and Tapsee Pannu.
+Tadka is a 2022 Indian Hindi-language romantic comedy-drama film directed by actor Prakash Raj, starring Nana Patekar, Ali Fazal, Shriya Saran and Tapsee Pannu.
 The story of the film is based in Goa and filming began in May 2016.
 It is a remake of the 2011 Malayalam film Salt N' Pepper.
 The film was released on ZEE5 on 4 November 2022.